 General screwdrivers and spanners

-Installing this cruise control for Ford Focus <2004 requires specialist mechanical knowledge and fabrication skills would be useful.
+Installing a cruise control is very similar to installing a vehicle alarm system.
 See the general installation process above for an idea of what is involved - the main requirements are:

 - Remove & Refit vehicle trim

 - Soldering electrical joints